starknet-io/starknet.js/www/docs/guides/L1message.md

 })
 ```

-If the fee is paid in L1, the cairo contract at `to_Address` is automatically executed, function `entry_point_selector` (the function shall have a decorator `@l1_handler` in the Cairo code), with parameters `payload`.
+If the fee is paid in L1, the Cairo contract at `to_Address` is automatically executed, function `entry_point_selector` (the function shall have a decorator `@l1_handler` in the Cairo code), with parameters `payload`.

 ## L2 ➡️ L1 messages

-To send a message to L1, you will just invoke a cairo contract function, paying a fee that will pay all the process (in L1 & L2).
+To send a message to L1, you will just invoke a Cairo contract function, paying a fee that will pay all the processes (in L1 & L2).

-If necessary you can estimate this fee with the generic `estimateInvokeFee` function :
+If necessary you can estimate this fee with the generic `estimateInvokeFee` function:

 ```typescript
 const { suggestedMaxFee: estimatedFee1 } = await account0.estimateInvokeFee({